yilewang/tvb-ukbb-snakemake/Structural_Doc.md

 ```

 5. Defacing process

-for anonymous purpose
+This step is for anonymous purpose

-code for this part

 ```bash
 #Defacing T1